hharte/integrated-business-computers/MultiStar/README.md

 The floppy interface seems to include a FIFO which is filled by the FDC’s DRQ signal.

+## Replacing the ST-506 Controller with an SSD

+The [z80_ssd project](https://github.com/hharte/z80_ssd) replaces the on-board ST-506 controller with a MicroSD card supporting an 80MB Drive 0, and a 10MB removable cartridge drive 3.

-# Running in the SIMH Simulator
+## Running in the SIMH Simulator

 Compile SIMH using the patches in the digitex branch here: